Him887/Buy-Sell/readme.md

 <!-- Motivation -->
 ===================

-When our group came to ken about the 'HackAthon2k20' we decided to make a web application that would not only basically be a cognition opportunity for us BUT also something that would actually leave our mark on the IIIT community and help the future generations of students who are yet to come here.
+When I came to ken about the 'HackAthon2k20' i decided to make a web application that would not only basically be a cognition opportunity for us BUT also something that would actually leave our mark on the IIIT community and help the future generations of students who are yet to come here.
 IIIT community for all intents and purposes is one driven by the students.
 Our seniors before us literally had created the ever so helpful mess portal, Felicity website and many other things we can't even contemplate living without.
-Since majority of our team mates were well versed in the ways of web development and rest kind of were tyros in both android and web app development domain, we decided to create a web application that would tackle a real life problem.
+Since majority of our team mates were well versed in the ways of web development and rest kind of were tyros in both android and web app development domain, I decided to create a web application that would tackle a real life problem.
 This was the humble beginning of our project (^ v ^).